InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 Publishers may provide metadata regarding the "liveness" of a video stream using the `livestream`, `recording` and `airdate` attributes.
 For example, a popular episodic season premiere released on video on demand (VOD) might be functionally very similar to a premiere on live broadcast TV in terms of user behavior and concurrency.

+Note the following expectations of implementers as regards the `airdate` timestamp:
+* Use the extended form of the timestamp, including timezone offset: `YYYY-MM-DDThh:mm±hh:mm`.
+E.g. `2025-06-01T16:00:00-04:00`.
+* UTC can either be expressed as `+00:00` or as `Z`, for example `2025-06-01T16:00:00+00:00` or `2025-06-01T16:00:00Z` are acceptable.
+* Use the hour range `00-23`.

 There are some detailed examples of various scenarios and the corresponding use of these fields, below.

-Notes:
+Notes regarding relationships between, and expectations for, these fields:
+* There is an inherent relationship between `livestream` and `recording`.
+For live content that's not pre-recorded (`recording=0`), `livestream` must indicate `1`.
+Said differently, the `livestream`,`recording` combination of [0,0] is not possible.
+A live recording can be livestreamed, but is not available on VOD.
+* An event that was recorded live is considered to be pre-recorded from the moment that original airing has completed.
+It can be shown as a re-run on a livestreamed channel or VOD, but it is considered `recording=1`.
+* The `airdate` field should only specify a future date in a bid request pre-fetching scenario (i.e. it's 2:50 PM now, and a seller is issuing bid requests for a livestreamed program that will air at 3:00 PM).
+* In the case of live content that's not pre-recorded (`recording=0`), it is expected that the `airdate` either be in the near future or near past.
+24 hours is typically a generous ceiling on the delta between the bid request and the airdate (future or past).
+Uninterrupted live events lasting more than 24 hours are considered exceptional.
-- The first airing of a program or event that has played previously on a different channel should use the date the program originally ran (e.g. a show new to channel B should include the original airdate as it ran on channel A).
+* The first airing of a program or event that has played previously on a different channel should use the date the program originally ran (e.g. a show new to channel B should include the original airdate as it ran on channel A).
-- Where the original airdate is very far in the past (e.g. a classic movie streaming live), the value in the `airdate` attribute should be -2 to denote the program originally aired prior to the start of the UNIX epoch (Jan 1, 1970).

 ---